-English has become the world's lingua franca or second language.
-But it is not the 'official' language of its birthplace.
+- The world's lingua franca or second language is not, technically, the 'official' language of its birthplace.